mdjeevankumar/MutualFundReturns/README.md

 3.)Further click on Generate button to view the details in grid month wise for the given period of selection.

-4.)on Generate Table grid will be available which comprises of details of Month,nav,calculations,available nearest date comprises nav details
+4.)on Generate Table grid will be available which comprises of details of Month,nav,calculations,available nearest date comprises nav details.Default pagination is set to 5
+We can change to page size if required.

 5.)User will be able to generate data only after providing valid details in scheme,horizon and period of investment. validations has been included